 To better filter our market price-based model signals, we include important fundamental data our trading methodology.
 We consider fundamental data separately from the quantitative model (the “BUY”, “SELL”, and “HOLD” signals do not incorporate our fundamental scores).
 In the columns following the daily model signals, we post our composite short-term fundamental score (less than a 4-month horizon) and medium/long-term composite fundamental score (4 to 12 month horizon).
 Scores range from zero (poor fundamental condition of the company) to 100 (excellent fundamental condition of the company).

-In our techo/fundamental allocation models (see the Stoxx 600 model), we combine our price momentum scores using weekly data along with fundamental criteria provided by Thomson Reuters for each company covered in the model.
-We separate companies into “clusters”, according to our favourite fundamental measures: valuation (PER), growth, earnings revisions, and yield (all described below).
+In our Techno/Fundamental Allocation Models (see the U.S. Total Market model and the Stoxx 600 model), we combine our price momentum scores using weekly data along with fundamental criteria provided by Thomson Reuters for each company covered in the model.
+We separate companies into fundamental “clusters”, according to our favourite fundamental measures: Valuation (company valuation and stock PER), Growth (rate of increase in sales, positive earnings revisions), and Yield.
+All our fundamental criteria are described below.
 The model will “flag” the top 10 (approximately) stocks in each cluster, provided that the stock’s price action does not slip behind the universe’s benchmark index.
 Investors can create/maintain a thematic portfolio (eg: a high yield portfolio) based on the model’s weekly recommendations or form a multi-strat portfolio, selecting companies from all fundamental clusters.

 Composite Short-Term Fundamental Rating

 Based on a weighted average of the following criteria: